Massachusetts’ Open Burning Season begins on Tuesday, January 15th and runs through May 1st.

 - Due to state air pollution regulations, we cannot issue permits on some otherwise safe days for burning if atmospheric conditions make smoke likely to hang low and not rise.

-- Residents burning brush should have a pail of water or charged hose if possible to help keep the fire under control.
+- If there isn’t snow cover, residents burning brush should have a pail of water or charged hose if possible to help keep the fire under control.
 The fire must be attended until it is out – any unattended fires reported to the fire department will be put out.

 - If you feel that your fire is getting out of control – call 911 and the fire department will come and help get it under control.